ephread/Instructions/README.md

 You should provide your animations in a block passed to the `animate` parameter, in a similar fashion to `UIView.animate`.
 If you need to access the animation parameters or the coach mark metadata, a `CoachMarkAnimationManagementContext` containing these will be provided to your animation block.
 You shouldn't capture a reference to manager from the animation block.

-For an implemntation example, you can also take a look a the `DelegateViewController` class found in the `Example` directory.
+For an implementation example, you can also take a look a the `DelegateViewController` class found in the `Example` directory.

 ##### Appearance and disappearance specifics
 If you need to define an initial state, you should do so by providing a block to the `fromInitialState` property.
-While directly setting values on `coachMarkView` in the method before calling `manager.animate()` might work, it's not garanteed to.
+While directly setting values on `coachMarkView` in the method before calling `manager.animate()` might work, it's not guaranteed to.

 #### Let users skip the tour
 ##### Control